Bedhampton: Parks

 The Hermitage Stream Walk runs to the north of the parish, from New Road in the east to Purbrook Way in the west.
 Havant Borough Council have prioritised the environmental well-being of the habitat, and erected signs and information panels to highlight its importance.
 In the centre of Bedhampton is a large open space bounded by Hooks Lane, part of which is home to Havant RFC.

 To the south of Bedhampton Road is Bidbury Mead, a large tree-ringed recreation ground – home to Bedhampton Mariners Cricket Club and Bedhampton Bowling Club.
 The locality borders onto Old Bedhampton, the area around St Thomas the Apostle parish church.
 The fourth, and least known, space in Bedhampton is Scratchface Recreation Ground, situated to the west of the village within the parish boundary.

 Churches

-Some include St Josephs R.C.
+Some include St Joseph’s R.C.
 Church here (because of its proximity to Bedhampton railway station) but most do not.

 There has been a church in Bedhampton since 1086.
 The present parish church, St Thomas The Apostle, situated in Old Bedhampton, dates from the 12th century.
 In 1953 a church centre was built, and dedicated to St Nicholas.
 There are also a Methodist church, a modern building in Hulbert Road replacing an earlier primitive chapel by the station, and a Gospel Hall, built between 1901 and 1922 with funds provided by local benefactor Miss Meiklam.

 History

-Botanist Anne Brewis has commented on the different kinds of trees and flowers in the area.
+Botanist Lady Anne Brewis has commented on the different kinds of trees and flowers in the area.
 The author of Jane's Fighting Ships, Fred T. Jane, lived in Bedhampton and founded the first Bedhampton Scout troop.

+In 1931 the civil parish had a population of 1411.
+On 1 April 1932 the parish was abolished and merged with Havant and Rowlands Castle.
+It is now in the unparished area of Havant and Waterloo.